cdhigh/KindleEar/docs/English/deployment.md

 Open [google cloud](https://console.cloud.google.com/appengine) and create a new project.

 2. Shell deployment
 On the same page, in the top right corner, there is an icon labeled "Activate Cloud Shell".
 Click on it to open the cloud shell.
-Copy and paste the following commands, and follow the prompts by pressing "y" continuously to complete the deployment.
+Copy and paste the following commands (**Please keep the multi-line format**), and follow the prompts by pressing "y" continuously to complete the deployment.
 Deployment and updating are both done with the same command.

 ```bash